Knowledge is key to a stable future in today’s building industry.

 The building industry cannot succeed without collaboration between different disciplines demanding each has a knowledge of what the other is doing.
 Keeping up to date with all that is changing is critical in ensuring safe and compliant buildings as well as strong and viable businesses in our chosen professional fields.

-In the building industry, some see the National Construction Code (NCC) merely as a design guide but it’s much more than that.
+In the building industry, some see the NCC merely as a design guide but it’s much more than that.
 It’s the glue that binds the building industry together as a reference in common.
 It allows each part of the industry to communicate expectations of performance and the like.
 For example, there are over 196,000 registered users of the NCC.

 Volumes One and Two of the NCC are vital sources of information for anyone with a building design role such as architects, engineers and building designers.
 This also includes those with an onsite role such as builders, contractors, construction managers, project managers and supervisors.
 Volume Three of the NCC is a must-know for plumbers and anyone working with hydraulics in a building.

 The building industry is connected via the NCC.
 And, just as there are many disparate groups within the building industry who link directly with others through their work, there are none more so than building surveyors who deal with almost all other practitioners in their role.

 The role of the Building Surveyor